 Before you start thinking about your target audience, jot down all of your services or products and their benefits.
 Once you’ve done this, you’ll have a clean slate of what your business is offering.
 Use this opportunity to think about who you want to be targeting, and what type of people would be interested.

-The first step in defining your audience is to look at those that have already bought from your business in the past.
+The first step in defining your target audience is to look at those that have already bought from your business in the past.
 What information do you already have about them?
 Collating this data will help you identify patterns such as characteristics, demographics and behaviours, making it easier for you to personalise your marketing efforts to other prospects that fit the same mould.

 If you’re B2C (business to consumer), you’ll want to know the following demographic factors: